 Note: real labor contractions can also decrease in frequency before they pick up again.
 However, they will maintain their frequency.
 For example, my labor started in the middle of the night, with contractions every 30 minutes or so, but they slowed down during the day to every hour.
 Apparently it’s quite common for them to slow down during the day: it’s part of the natural instinct, for which women feel safer delivering babies at night, instead of during the day.

 When is it Time to go to Hospital?

 Now, don’t head to hospital as soon as you experience any of these signs that labor is near!
+This is actually one of my best tips if you want to have a natural labor.
 There could be plenty of time before you actually deliver your baby, and you definitely don’t need to spend all that time in hospital!